kyma-project/telemetry-manager/docs/contributor/arch/009-makefile-architecture.md

 ## Decision

-After analyzing repositories that have similar configurations as telemetry-manager (e.g. Kubebuilder default configuration, Kyma modules repositories, other Go repositories), the following decisions have been made (see image bellow):
+After analyzing repositories that have similar configurations as Telemetry Manager (such as Kubebuilder default configuration, Kyma modules repositories, and other Go repositories), the following decisions have been made:

 ![Makefile Archtiecture](../assets/makefile-architecture.jpg)